 If you are interested in a terminal master’s degree, please review information on the master’s degree in Regional Studies: Russia, Eastern Europe, and Central Asia (REECA) offered by the Davis Center for Russian and Eurasian Studies.

-We also welcome potential candidates who wish to come to Cambridge for informational interviews during the spring or fall before submitting an application.
-Contact the department administrator to arrange meetings with individual faculty members.
-In such cases, candidates should also arrange to meet with the current director of graduate studies for Slavic and possibly the department chair.
+We welcome potential candidates who wish to come to Cambridge for informational interviews during the spring or fall before submitting an application.
+Contact the director of graduate studies for more information.